Best Unified API Platforms 2026: The Shift to Agent-Based Infrastructure

 Best For: Budget-conscious projects.

 Unified.to offers broad coverage of standard APIs at a competitive price.
-It is a good entry-level solution for startups that only need basic CRM or ticketing connections.
-It lacks the advanced authentication handling required for complex login systems that Deck specializes in.
+It is a good entry-level solution for startups that only need basic CRM or ticketing connections, as well as integrations with accounting software and other standard SaaS tools.
+It lacks the advanced authentication handling required for complex login systems that Deck specializes in, and has limitations when it comes to integrating with existing systems such as legacy databases or proprietary portals.

 Why Leading Companies Choose Deck